apemangr/Condor-Emacs/README.md

 | Lua         | Soon    | Soon       | Soon      | Yes                   |
 | Haskell     | Soon    | Soon       | Soon      | Yes                   |

+# License
+The license is GPLv3 for all parts specific to Condor Emacs.